wkumari/draft-vandergaast-edns-client-subnet/README.md

-   Be aware that at least one major existing implementation does not return REFUSED and instead just processes the query as though the problematic information were not present.
-This can lead to anomalous situations, such as a response from the Intermediate Nameserver that indicates it is tailored for one network (the one passed in the original query, since ADDRESS must match) when actually it is for
+   Be aware that at least one major existing implementation does not return REFUSED and instead just processes the query as though the